svalat/fork-sharing-checker/README.md

 fork-sharing-checker example-dump-after-parent/ example-dump-after-child/
 ```

-You will get something like :
+You will get the sharing between ref (here parent) and target (here child) considering the mapping of target :

 ```
 #File                                       Size(KB)       Mapped(%)   Shared(%)